irishreilly/chatbot-mcp/README.md

 # MCP Chatbot Web Application

-A fully functional, full-stack chatbot web application with a JavaScript frontend and Python backend that leverages Model Context Protocol (MCP) servers for enhanced AI responses.
-It also has conversational memory, a UI status indicator, error handling, and the ability to fallback on an Anthropic model if the primary OpenAI model is inaccessible.
+A fully functional, full-stack, chatbot web application with a JavaScript frontend and Python backend.
+It can serve as a client that can leverage Model Context Protocol servers for enhanced AI responses.
+It was successfully tested with Grafana integration using Docker to run the local MCP server, which in turn referenced a Grafana server via a service account token.
+It also includes conversational memory, a UI status indicator, error handling, and the ability to fallback on an Anthropic model if the primary OpenAI model is inaccessible for chat.

 ## Architecture